-The Africa Ethics Working Group have 6 case study papers they are working on, below is a list of the topics and lead author:
+The Africa Ethics Working Group work on case study papers, below completed and ongoing manuscripts with the topics and lead author:

-Saliva collection and the African spiritual realm – Dr. Janet Nakigudde
+Saliva collection and the African spiritual realm –Janet Nakigudde

-Formation of the AEWG – Dr. Dorcas Kamuya and Dr. Adamu Addissie
+Formation of the AEWG – Dorcas Kamuya and Adamu Addissie

 Members of the African Ethics Working Group are conducting empirical research projects on the ground, the topics and lead authors are: